Debate concerning the

 It's also important that the chamber is a Faraday Cage as well.
 A Faraday Cage screens out EM pollution, and the many EM sources in the vicinity of Granqvist's lab (it includes an EEG machine, computers and monitors, probably a number of cell phones, possibly a PET scanner, and probably other sources) may have confounded the Swede's results.
 Persinger's procedures have always included a clean EM environment.
 Neither Granqvist's publications, nor his replies to Persinger, make any mention of his working EM environment.

-Granqvist takes the position that Persinger's results are due to suggestibility, but Persinger's research include studies that found that his procedures can alter suggestibility (link1, link2), and it's impossible to change suggestibility through suggestion.
+Granqvist took the position that Persinger's results are due to suggestibility, but Persinger's research include studies that found that his procedures can alter suggestibility (link1, link2), and it's impossible to change suggestibility through suggestion.

 The effects the Swedes subjects reported could not have correlated with the distorted field patterns [or 'shapes'] they used.
 Granqvist published that Persinger's effects were due to suggestibility.
 However, Persinger's research had long since reported that suggestibility changed with specific God Helmet sessions (link1, link2), and the possibility that the effects were due to suggestibility had been ruled out long before.
 Persinger's effects cannot be explained as suggestibility because suggestibility itself changes under the influence of different magnetic signals.